sur-tan/test/CodeBook.md

   Numeric values range from between -1 to 1.

 * FftBodyBodyAccJerkMagStdDev
-  The average of a particular subject and a particular activity performed on the standard deviation value of the magnitutude (calculated using Euclidean norm) calculated from the Fourier Transform (FFT) applied on the the jerk signal obtained from the body acceleration signals from accelerometer.
+  The average of a particular subject and a particular activity performed on the standard deviation value of the magnitutude (calculated using Euclidean norm) calculated from the Fourier Transform (FFT) applied on the the jerk signal obtained from the body acceleration signals from an accelerometer.

   Numeric values range from between -1 to 1.